HewlettPackard/ilo-rest-api-docs/iLO5_Redfish_Reference.md

 ## HpeSNMPAlertDestination.v2_0_0.HpeSNMPAlertDestination
 ```@odata.type: "#HpeSNMPAlertDestination.v2_0_0.HpeSNMPAlertDestination"```

-The alert destination configuration up to 8 remote management systems that receive SNMP alerts from the management processor.
+The HpeSNMPAlertDestination resource describes the properties for SNMP Alert Destinations.
+The alert destination configuration up to 8 remote management systems that receive SNMP alerts from the BMC.

 This resource type was added in iLO 5 1.20